 Computer, IEEE Computer Society 48

 In 1562, Don Carlos, the seventeen-year-old heir apparent to the Spanish throne, falls down a flight of stairs.
 Tragically, he sustains a terrible head wound.
 His father, King Philip II, orders physicians to attempt every available cure.
-Nothing works – not the birthwort powder applied to the skull, not the mixture of turpentine and egg […]
+Nothing works – not the birthwort powder applied to […]

 Researchers at Arizona State University have received a four-year, $3 million grant from the National Science Foundation to use the interactive, engaging nature of digital narratives to invite deeper conversations about questions of scientific creativity and responsibility.